apache/cassandra-java-driver/manual/core/integration/README.md

 * to get the process ID when generating [UUIDs][Uuids].

-In both cases, this is completely optional; if system calls are not available on the current platform, or the libraries fail to load for any reason, the driver falls back to pure Java workarounds.
+In both cases, this is completely optional; if system calls are not available on the current platform, or the library fails to load for any reason, the driver falls back to pure Java workarounds.

-If you don't want to use system calls, or already know (from looking at the driver's logs) that they are not available on your platform, you can exclude the following dependencies:
+If you don't want to use system calls, or already know (from looking at the driver's logs) that they are not available on your platform, you can exclude the following dependency:

 ```xml
 <dependency>